ks6088ts-labs/workshop-llm-agents/README.md

 # workshop-llm-agents

-This is a template repository for Python
+This repository is for a workshop to build LLM agents.

 ## Prerequisites